 The price was good for foundation, but the initial overall investment for foundation, contour, blush, bronzer and a brush or two is probably $100-$150.

 But that’s to be expected with a direct sales product.

-The question is how long the products, particularly the foundation, would last with regular use.
+The question, based on my experience, is how long the products, particularly the foundation, would last with regular use.